Explore chapters

 1. You can get a rough estimate of your coverage needs by multiplying your current income by 10-15X.

-2. If you’re willing to do a little math, adding up the four areas below will provide you a better idea of your needs:
+2. Adding up the four areas below will provide you a better idea of your needs:

 • Debt: The total of your current debts (excluding your mortgage) plus your estimated final expenses